 Financial Analysis of Mirza International Ltd:

-Mirza International Ltd has been growing its sales at a moderate pace of 12-15% year on year since last 10 years (FY2005-14).
+Mirza International Ltd has been growing its sales at a moderate pace of 12-15% year on year since the last 10 years (FY2005-14).
 Mirza International Ltd has been able to achieve this sales growth while maintaining its profitability margins.
 Operating profit margins (OPM) have been stable in the range of 16-18% and net profit margins (NPM) are in the range of 6-8%.
 Sustained or improving margins are good signs for any business being considered for investment.

-For last 4-5 years, the company has been paying tax at the standard corporate tax rate, which is a good feature.
+For the last 4-5 years, the company has been paying tax at the standard corporate tax rate, which is a good feature.

 Operating Efficiency Analysis of Mirza International Ltd:

 However, when an investor observes operating efficiency parameters of Mirza International Ltd, she notices that it has not been able to maintain its efficiency levels over the years.
-Net fixed assets turnover though mixed but seems to be on declining trend recently.
-Inventory turnover ratio of Mirza International Ltd has been deteriorating since last 4 years (FY2011-14).
+Net fixed assets turnover, though mixed, but seems to be on declining trend recently.
+Inventory turnover ratio of Mirza International Ltd has been deteriorating since the last 4 years (FY2011-14).
 An investor needs to keep a close watch on the operating efficiency parameters of the company so that she can identify any further signs of deterioration and update her views about the company accordingly.

 Debt levels of Mirza International Ltd have been increasing year on year.
 Total debt of the company has increased from INR 104 cr. in FY2010 to INR 189 cr. in FY2014.
 Increasing debt levels along with business growth are features of companies operating in capital-intensive businesses.
-Such businesses are characterized by low fixed asset turnover ratios, as is noticed in case of Mirza International Ltd.
+Such businesses are characterized by low fixed asset turnover ratios, as is noticed in the case of Mirza International Ltd.